kudelskisecurity/oramfs/README.md

 └── public   <---+ this is the directory that the attacker can see ("public" directory)
 ```

-When ORAMFS is in use, every operation done in "mnt" - or directly on the "oram" private file - appears ORAMified in
+When ORAMFS is in use, every operation done in the "private" directory - or directly on the "oram" private file in the
-the "public" directory.
-In the standard use case, the user does not directly modify the
+mountpoint directory - appears ORAMified in the "public" directory.
+In the standard use case, the user does not directly modify the "oram" private file, but instead uses a higher level
-"oram" private file, but instead uses a higher level abstraction (the filesystem in the "mnt" directory).
-The user
+abstraction (the filesystem in the "private" directory).
-typically mounts their public cloud storage to the "public" directory before running ORAMFS, so that the public files
+The user  typically mounts their public cloud storage to the "public" directory before running ORAMFS, so that
-are transparently synchronized to the cloud in a privacy-preserving way.
+the public files are transparently synchronized to the cloud in a privacy-preserving way.

 ```
 $ tree